-- Durable Power of Attorney: a durable POA is a document that remains in effect or comes into effect after you become disabled or incapacitated.
-Under Pennsylvania law, POAs signed on or after December 16, 1992, are considered "durable" unless the document specifically states otherwise. - Springing Power of Attorney: a POA that "springs" into effect at a specified future time or when something specified happens.
+- Durable Power of Attorney: a durable POA is a document that remains in effect or automatically comes into effect after you become disabled or incapacitated.
+Under Pennsylvania law, POAs signed on or after December 16, 1992, are considered "durable" unless the document specifically states otherwise. - Springing Power of Attorney: a POA that "springs" into effect at a specified future time or when something specified happens. - Health Care Power of Attorney: a POA designed to specifically to address medical decisions.
+Quick POA Facts for Pennsylvania:

-Quick POA Facts: